the49ltd/The49.Maui.BottomSheet/README.md

    - `HandleColor`
    - `SelectedDetent`
  - Methods have been renamed
-   - `Show` is now `ShowAync` and completes when the animation of the sheet finishes.
+   - `Show` is now `ShowAsync` and completes when the animation of the sheet finishes.
 It also accepts a boolean to turn off animations
-   - `Dismiss` is now `DismissAync` and completes when the animation of the sheet finishes.
+   - `Dismiss` is now `DismissAsync` and completes when the animation of the sheet finishes.
 It also accepts a boolean to turn off animations

 ---